ryantimpe/brickr/README.md

 ## Charts

-brickr includes some elements for a [ggplot2]() extensions to convert ggplot bar charts into bricks and LEGO themes.
+brickr includes functions to render [ggplot2](https://ggplot2.tidyverse.org/) bar charts as bricks with LEGO color themes.
 The main function is `geom_brick_col()`, which is the brickr equivalent of `geom_col()`.
 Additional functions are highly recommended to ensure that proper the chart is rendered in the proper functions and proportions.

 ``` r
 df <- data.frame(trt = c("a", "b", "c"), outcome = c(2.3, 1.9, 3.2))